 My business is a manifestation of my ideals of how things should run.
 It’s also the best way to find like-minded people that I want to work with, who share our values, and will pay us enough to help us realise those values in a world of greed, narcissism and sociopathy, and together try to be the change we want to see.

 Business IS political.
 Do it.
+Talk about what you care about.
 Tell me you’ve done it.
 I’ll have your back.